-Plant surveys were performed James Scharl of Wisconsin Lake and Pond Resource LLC on July 18th and 19th 2024.
-Current Wisconsin DNR approved protocols and the point intercept method was used.
-Refer to the point intercept maps in the 2007 plan for the sampling locations for Lake Kegonsa survey.
+Plant surveys were performed by James Scharl of Wisconsin Lake and Pond Resource LLC on July 18th and 19th 2024.
+Wisconsin DNR approved protocols and the point intercept method was used.
+The same point intercept maps as the 2007 plan were used for the sampling locations in this survey.